Make a Creative Writing Prompt Journal for Kids!

 The possibilities are really endless here but some of my favorites that come pre-diluted for kids are:

-Sleepyize – carefully blended with a variety of claiming, quieting oils such as lavender and chamomile
+Sleepyize – carefully blended with a variety of calming, quieting oils such as lavender and chamomile

 Kidpower – promotes feelings of positivity and confidence